fosterlab/PrInCE-Matlab/README.md

 #### In Matlab

 If you have Matlab R2016a or later, we recommend you run the Matlab source code.
-In Matlab, navigate to the working directory you made in step 3.
+In Matlab, navigate to the PrInCE-master folder you made in step 3.
 In the Matlab command line type

 ```
 prince.m